Sukhmeetsingh306/store_app/README.md

      As this is important to convert the string to the User object As mapping with in the object can be done easily or want to display the data for the ui
+6. AS after the deserialization we have to take the information from the factory and the convert it to the map then user objects